le11/le11/README.md

 ### Hello!

-Here you'll find mostly Node and ReactJs projects that I'm working on, what can I say, I love the web (also learning react native as well 😄)
+Here you'll find mostly backend NodeJs projects that I'm working on, and also ReactJs.

 ## 📫 How to reach me: